DBKorn/SelfDrivingCar/README.md

   -Line tracking<br/>
   -Obstacle avoiding<br/>
   -Light tracking<br/>
-  -Remote control<br/>
+  -Remote control (coming soon)<br/>

+Each mode is its own file, named accordingly.
+To run in a particular mode, simply compile and run that file. <br/>

-The allMovements.c file is a library for all the methods that control the car's movements (go forwrds turn right/left etc)<br/>
+The allMovements.c file is a library for all the methods that control the car's movements (go forwards turn right/left etc)<br/>

 A L298N motor driver is used to control the speed and direction of the motors.<br/>